gazo2018/sysadm01_lesson05/README.md

  9. Update all outdated packages
 	- Run `sudo apt update` to update local package database
 	- Run `sudo apt -y upgrade` to upgrade all packages and skip confirmation

+	> IT'S TIME TO TAKE A SCREENSHOT: Make sure the screenshot contains at least 10 lines of google cloud shell log

 10. User Management
 	- Run `sudo useradd sysadm` to create `sysadm` user in the system
 	- Run `sudo usermod -a -G adm sysadm` to add *sysadm* user to *adm* group